Unlocking Efficiency: Serverless PDF Processing Architectures

 Serverless PDF processing workflows can be as unique as the documents they handle.
 But what do these workflows actually look like in practice?
 Let's explore some common examples.

-Imagine a scenario where you need to generate thumbnails from a batch of PDF documents.
+To start, consider a scenario where you need to generate thumbnails from a batch of PDF documents.
 A typical workflow would involve:

 • Trigger: A PDF file is uploaded to an S3 bucket.